vrx-666/bind9/README.md

 GUI_USER - run with different user (default: admin) GUI_PASSWORD - run with different password (default: difficult) IPV6 - enable/disable ipv6 (default: disable)
+EXTEND_LOGGING - true/false for extended logging (default: false) #when true there is a possibility to define logging {} in bind config
 ```